Building Compassion Through Our Yoga Practice

 Being a creature of habit I usually attend my yoga classes at the same time every day.
-This particular Wednesday I wasn’t so lucky and I ended in a class I had never taken before.
+This particular Wednesday I wasn’t so lucky and I ended up in a class I had never taken before.

 I rolled out my Chakra Pro yoga mat feeling a bit skeptical about the class and the teacher.
 I was out of my comfort zone and feeling a bit guilty about being in a class at 9:30am instead of earlier like I usually am.

 That guilt and skepticism vanished the second Melissa (my new favorite yoga teacher) spoke.
 She started the class with a story about what had happened earlier that morning.
 Melissa explained that as she was getting on the ramp to the highway at peek hour, the driver on the ramp would not let her merge even though it was her turn.
-The driver ignored her, pretended not see her, and did not to let her through.
+The driver ignored her, pretended not to see her, and did not let her through.
 She used this anecdote to explain how we are constantly separating ourselves from other people and beings.

 Melissa explained that just like in that ramp where she was confined to her car, we tend to live in this imaginary bubble that enables us to perceive the world in terms of: ‘me’ and ‘them’